 Author Roderick Beaton

-What I enjoyed about this book is how it connects Greek recent history to geopolitical forces around the world.
+What I enjoyed about Greece: Biography of a Modern Nation is how it connects Greek recent history to geopolitical forces around the world.
 Once again, the author describes the last 200 years of the country’s history.
 For instance, I couldn’t believe how small Greece led the independence movement that spread around the world.
 The chapters on the population exchange between Turkey and Greece are riveting.
 Though Roderick Beaton has written one of the best books about Greek history, his prose is so good that the book reads more like a novel.

 Best Books on Ancient Greece